syncfusion-content/wpf-docs/wpf/Ribbon/RibbonTextBox.md

 ---
 # RibbonTextBox

-RibbonTextBox control provide similar set of functionalities like normal TextBox control in Ribbon Instance.
+`RibbonTextBox` control provide similar set of functionalities like normal TextBox control in Ribbon Instance.

 The following code example illustrates how to use RibbonTextBox control in Ribbon instance.

-You can use RibbonTextBox in Ribbon by add it inside the RibbonBar element.

 {% highlight xml %}